Yankees say Aaron Judge appears to respond to second toe injection

 “We got a really good team when we’re flying high and playing the way we’re capable of.
 Right now, we haven’t been doing that and so it looks bad, it feels bad, it tastes bad.
 And no one likes losing, so I understand why the fans are upset and not happy with how it’s playing out.
 But there’s a long way to go and we intend to make sure we do what’s necessary to get where we need to be.”

 Harrison Bader returned to the lineup Tuesday night for the first time since straining his right hamstring while running out an infield single at Seattle on May 29.
-The 29-year-old Gold Glove center fielder went 2 for 12 with five strikeouts in three minor league injury rehabilitation games with Double-A Somerset.
+The 29-year-old Gold Glove center fielder went 1 for 3 with a stolen base and a run in a 3-1 victory.
 He had originally hoped to rejoin the Yankees for last weekend’s series at Fenway Park.

 “If I was put in a situation where I was in Fenway and I need to do something big for the team, I just wasn’t completely positive that that final gear was there,” Bader said.
 “Just didn’t really know what was on the other side of pushing it fully.”

-Bader is hitting .267 with six homers, 19 RBIs and six stolen bases in 26 games.
+Bader is hitting .269 with six homers, 19 RBIs and seven stolen bases in 27 games.
 He didn’t make his season debut until May 2 after straining his left oblique during spring training.

 Last year, he was sidelined between June 26 and Sept.
 20 by plantar fasciitis in his right foot.
 Bader was acquired by the Yankees from St. Louis at the trade deadline and hit five homers in nine postseason games.